 Just behind the cemetery is a memorial to the 49th West Riding Division.
 Men from this Division served here in 1915, and several are buried in Essex Farm Cemetery, in Plot 1.

-This simple and short poem is extremely moving, and when you visit Flanders and see the poppies blowing, you cannot fail to be touched by the words of the poem.
+This simple and short poem is extremely moving, and when you visit Flanders and see the poppies blowing in the cemeteries, you cannot fail to be touched by the words of the poem.
 Even in 1918, shortly after his death, his obituary in The Times recorded that “the volume of his work was small, but his verse has obtained a lasting place in modern anthologies.”
-The poppy has of course since become one of the major symbols of Remembrance for many countries, used by the British Legion among many others.
+The poppy has of course since become the major symbol of Remembrance.

-John McCrae continued to serve his country, but in January 1918 became ill with pneumonia, and died on January the 28th 1918.
-He was buried at Wimereux cemetery near Boulogne.
-Further information on John McCrae’s life can be found on the Veteran Affairs Canada website here.
+John McCrae continued to serve during the Great War, until in January 1918 he fell ill with pneumonia, and died on January the 28th 1918.
+He is buried at Wimereux Cemetery near Boulogne.
+Further information on John McCrae’s life can be found on the Veteran Affairs Canada website.

 Dressing Station and Bunkers

-Just to the north of the Cemetery are some of the concrete structures used by the Advanced Dressing Station during the War.
-For a long time after the War these structures were flooded and inaccessible; but around 15 years ago they were purchased by the town of Ypres, and then restored to allow access and entry.
+Just to the left-hand side of the Cemetery are some of the concrete structures used by the Advanced Dressing Station during the War.
+For a long time after the War, these structures were flooded and inaccessible.
+Around 20 years ago they were purchased by the town of Ypres and then restored to allow access and entry.

 North of the ADS bunkers the tops of two dugouts can be seen.
-Another information board suggests that there were at least six originally, and that they were used as offices, by cooks and as the Quarter Masters stores.
-Others were located opposite, but no trace of these remain.
+Another information board suggests that there were at least six originally and that they were used as offices, by cooks and as the Quarter Masters stores.
+Others were located opposite, but no trace of these remains.

 A little further north still is another massive bunker, more similar to the ones used by the Advanced Dressing Station.
-Only the top of this can be seen as it juts out from the embankment next to the canal.
-It is clear that this location, in the lee of the canal embankment, would have afforded some protection from enemy artillery.
-This structure was used by the Royal Engineers as an Orderly Room, as at the top an inscription in the concrete can still be seen.
+Only the top of this can be seen as it juts out from the embankment next to the canal, and it was easier to see some years ago when the pictures below were taken.
+This location, in the lee of the canal embankment, would have afforded some protection from enemy artillery.
+This structure was used by the Royal Engineers as an Orderly Room, as an inscription in the concrete shows.